SimonGolms/ods-quickstarter-fe-ionic-react-vite-playwright/README.md

 - Single-Sign-On (SSO) for user authentication and authorization with Azure Active Directory
 - OpenDevStack (ODS) CI/CD configuration out of the box with the basic setup for Docker (incl. injecting Runtime Variables), Jenkins (incl. feature environments, release-manager rollout) and OpenShift (managed with Helm)
   - Ionic Appflow (coming soon)
-- Setup for ESlint, Stylelint, Prettier, commitlint, Husky (git hooks) and semantic versioning for a better developer experience
+- Setup for Vite, Playwright, ESlint, Stylelint, Prettier, commitlint, Husky (git hooks) and semantic versioning for a better developer experience

 ---